Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Select Percent from the drop-down list of the Format property.
 With these settings, we don’t have to write *100 part in the expression.

 • Change the Caption of the child label to Category %.
-Change the Font-size of the Text box and child label of 12 points and make Font-weight Bold.
+Change the font size of the Text box and child label to 12 points and make Font-weight Bold.

 Report Sample Print Preview

-15. Save the changes we have made in the Report and open it in Print Preview, to see the result of the changes we have done on the report so far.
+15. Save the changes we have made in the Report and open it in Print Preview to see the result of the changes we have made to the report so far.

-The Report should look like the image given below.
+The Report should look like the image below.

 16. Move the Report to the next page.